MMSB-MOBI/CSTB_database_manager/README.md

 Insertion will not be done and we ask for update when:
   * fasta exists in genome database but is linked with an other taxon -> you need to update taxon or delete genome to insert
   * fasta exists in genome database but is an old version for taxon -> you need to change taxon version
+  * taxid exists but associated with an other name -> you need to update taxon

 #### Update genome